Leveraging the Video-level Semantic Consistency of Event for Audio-visual Event Localization: Experiments

-Besides, we use the common CNN blocks in CERE module for the visual and audio branches, i.e., sharing parameters.
-To validate the shared CERE, we compare ours with the CERE of the visual and audio branches using different CNN blocks (denoted as “w/o common-CERE”), which actually increases the parameters in the model.
-As shown in Table \ref{tab2}, the performance after the deformation of CERE exceeds w/o CERE, however surprisingly decreases by 2.5\% and 2.0\% compared to ours in fully and weakly supervised settings, respectively.
-This validates that using the common one-dimensional CNN blocks at the temporal dimension ensures the cross-model complementarity and synchronization of the extracted video-level event representations from the visual and audio modalities.
+In addition, we use the common CNN blocks in the CERE module for the visual and audio branches, i.e., sharing parameters.
+To validate the shared CERE, we compare ours with the CERE of the visual and audio branches using different CNN blocks (denoted as ``ISCE w/ non-shared CERE"), which increases the number of parameters in the model.
+As shown in Table \ref{tab2}, the performance after CERE deformation exceeds ``w/o ISCE" but surprisingly decreases by 2.5\% and 2.0\% compared to ours in fully- and weakly-supervised settings, respectively.
+This suggests that CERE may be influenced by background information in unimodality.
+Our proposed parameter-shared CERE effectively avoids capturing background representations, as it considers information from both modalities simultaneously.

+These results validate that our proposed parameter-shared CERE ensures the cross-modal complementarity and synchronization of the extracted video-level event representations from the visual and audio modalities.